 George Sallade Howard grew up in the surroundings of small town America.
 Under the watchful eyes of his closely-knit family, he had his clarinet firmly in hand by the time he graduated from Reamstown Central Vocational High School.
-Practicing six hours per day, seven days per week, he soon found himself pointed in the direction of Ithaca Conservatory of Music and its Conway Military Band School under Patrick Conway, a captain in the newly-formed Army Air Corps.
+Practicing six hours per day, seven days per week, he soon found himself pointed in the direction of Ithaca Conservatory of Music and its Conway Military Band School under Patrick Conway, a captain in the newlyformed Army Air Corps.
+The dye was cast.